 (Florence, ON) The National Farmers Union – Ontario has formally requested that Minister Leal require end users and receivers of corn to immediately provide secondary testing for vomitoxin at the farmers’ request.

-“Vomitoxin has caused profound economic losses in Ontario this past...Read More »
+“Vomitoxin has caused profound economic losses in Ontario this past year, and it...Read More »

 Leveraging the power of consumer advocates and influencers to drive promotion of local food in Ontario

-May 29, 2017 — Guelph, ON — The National Farmers Union-Ontario (NFU-O) is teaming up with local food advocates and influencers across the province to increase the NFU-O’s capacity for consumer outreach, as they launch the Ontario Local Food Advocate Influencer Network to drive peer-to-peer...Read More »
+May 29, 2017 — Guelph, ON — The National Farmers Union-Ontario (NFU-O) is teaming up with local food advocates and influencers across the province to increase the NFU-O’s capacity for consumer outreach, as they launch the Ontario Local Food Advocate Influencer Network to drive peer-to-peer promotion of local...Read More »

 The National Farmers Union – Ontario (NFU-O) applauds the formation of a Prison Farm Advisory Panel by Correctional Services Canada (CSC).
 The panel is a positive step toward the decision to re-open two prison farms in Kingston.

 On May 11, 2017, CSC announced formation of “an advisory panel to provide advice...Read More »

 (Orillia, ON) Emery Huszka, NFU-O President, presented at the Ontario Farmland Trust forum on March 30 about the impact to farmland when farmers no longer own it.

 “The NFU has been calling for farmland to remain in the hands of farmers since its inception.
 There are protections for farmland in other...Read More »

 In a letter to Minister Leal of Agriculture Food and Rural Affairs and cc’d to Minster of Natural Resources, Kathryn McGarry, the NFU-O raised concerns regarding the recent rabies cases seen in Huron and Perth County.